 Y.1.4 Energy-related aspects

 Editor’s Note: This clause contains consolidated potential requirements for 6G that address energy efficiency and sustainability.
-This includes (but not limited to) PRs from clause 5.8.
+This includes (but not limited to) PRs from clause 5.8, clause 6 and clause 7.

 NEW Editor’s Note: PR 5.8.2.6-2 has an editor’s note associated with it (concerning energy consumption information), so it is not included in consolation into Table Y.1.4-1 at this time.